Loading Events

 A solo exhibition by Jay Youngdahl

-Drawing on Jay Youngdahl’s experience working with trade unions (UBC, SEIU, IW) and their members, I Don’t Want Your Millions (Billions), Mister proposes two ideas: That all workers are artists, and that working people are unified in struggle across identity lines.
+Drawing on Jay Youngdahl’s experience working with trade unions as a lawyer, organizer, and member, I Don’t Want Your Millions (Billions), Mister proposes two ideas: that all workers are artists, and despite differences working people can build solidarity through collective struggle.

-Featuring documentation of worker-made objects from training and apprenticeship centres from Alberta’s oil sands to Little Rock, Youngdahl showcases the creative expression of workers, recognizing their labour as art.
-Exploring conversations about the working class with its members, Youngdahl explores what it means to identify, belong, create, and struggle together as workers.
+Featuring worker-made objects and documentation from training and apprenticeship centres from Alberta’s oil sands to Little Rock, Youngdahl showcases the creative expression of workers, recognizing their labour as art.
+Exploring conversations about the working class with its members, Youngdahl explores what it means to identify, belong, and create together as workers.

 Jay Youngdahl is an artist and practicing union lawyer in the southern USA.
 He specializes in photography and thematic exhibitions.
 Before going to law school Jay was a member of the Sheet Metal Workers (SMART), USW (Steelworkers), and NALC (Postal Workers).
 Since becoming a lawyer he has represented all major US unions, including many which have Canadian members.